-The M80 Zolja is an anti-tank rocket-propelled grenade launcher.
-It is a single shot system chambered in a 64 mm caliber.
-Military Technical Institute Belgrade designed the weapon in the former Yugoslavia.
-The rocket launcher is still produced in the Republic of Serbia and Republic of Macedonia.
+The M80 Zolja (Wasp) is an anti-tank rocket-propelled grenade launcher in 64mm caliber.
+It was designed by the Military Technical Institute Belgrade during the time of the former Yugoslavia and is still manufactured today in both Serbia and North Macedonia.

 Design

-The M80 Zolja is a recoilless infantry weapon for single use.
-The launcher and the rocket are combined into one unit.
-The M80 is very similar to the U.S.-made rocket launcher of the same type, M72 LAW, but the M80 has better accuracy and effective range.
+The M80 Zolja is a lightweight, single-use recoilless infantry weapon that combines the launcher and the rocket into a single unit.
+It is similar to the American-made M72 LAW rocket launcher but offers improved accuracy and a greater effective range.

 Rocket